httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

 {{?RFC9112}} where the server decides whether to request a client certificate based on the HTTP request.
-HTTP application data sent on such a connection after receipt and verification of the client certificate is also mutually-authenticated and thus suitable for the mechanisms described in this document.
+HTTP application data sent on such a connection after receipt and verification of the client certificate is also mutually authenticated and thus suitable for the mechanisms described in this document.
 With post-handshake authentication there is also the possibility, though unlikely in practice, of multiple certificates and certificate chains from the client on a connection, in which case only the certificate and chain